NateEag/next-vcs/readme.md

-  private branch", something more discoverable and straightforward than `--fixup` / `--autosquash` (I think I want a command that looks like `git squash <into-ref> [<source-ref>]`, where if <source-ref> is not passed the staged patch is squashed into it).
+  private branch", something more discoverable and straightforward than `--fixup` / `--autosquash` (I think I want a command that looks like `git squash <into-ref> [<source-ref>]`, where if <source-ref> is not passed the staged patch is squashed into it - or maybe I just want [git-absorb](https://github.com/tummychow/git-absorb), which sounds like it's even nicer than what I was thinking of).
 Magit's instant fixup behavior is pretty great, and is more or less what I wish git itself had built in.

 * It took me quite a few readings of the rebase manpage to even grok its most basic usage when I first learned about it.
 The concept is a bit subtle, but